olligobber/LocalNonogram/README.md

 ## Haskell Source Code

-Haskell code is contained in the `src` directory.
-So far this has no dependencies except what is included in GHC 9.4.7, and if that changes then either stack or cabal will be used to manage these.
+Haskell code for the executables is contained in the `app` directory, and general libraries that may be used by multiple executables are contained in the `lib` directory.
+Dependencies are managed by cabal, and can be seen in `SolvableNonogram.cabal`.

 Haskell is used because it makes the code easier to read and write, though it is very inefficient when lots of data is stored in memory.
 Thus for tasks that involve looking at the list of all nonograms as a whole, bash is used instead, and haskell code is written to operate on each nonogram independently.

 A list of haskell source files follows:
-* `src/Nonogram.hs`: This contains general definitions of nonogram grids and hints.
+* `lib/Nonogram.hs`: This contains general definitions of nonogram grids and hints.
 This includes basic operations for conversion, extracting data, and writing and reading to files or the terminal, as well as generating hints from lines or grids of a puzzle.
-* `src/allGrids.hs`: This is the source for `exe/allGrids`.
+* `app/allGrids.hs`: This is the source for `exe/allGrids`.
 Thanks to lazy evaluation, the list of all grids it generates never has to be entirely stored in memory, as the tail of the list is generated as needed, and the head of the list can be discarded once printed.
-* `src/makeHints.hs`: This is the source for `exe/makeHints`.
+* `app/makeHints.hs`: This is the source for `exe/makeHints`.
 It contains a function to turn a grid into its hints, which is then applied to each line using `lines` and `unlines`, and then applied to standard input and output using `interact`.
 Using `lines`, `unlines`, and `interact` in this way means each line is computed independently, and so memory use is minimised.
-* `src/SolveClass.hs`: This contains general definitions useful for solving nonograms.
+* `lib/SolveClass.hs`: This contains general definitions useful for solving nonograms.
 This includes a class for deductions featuring methods for "either" and "both", classes for monads that support reading and updating the knowledge about the grid.
-* `src/SimpleGrid.hs`: This contains a simple and inefficient implementation of the monad in `src/SolveClass.hs` for reading and updating the knowledge about the grid.
+* `lib/SimpleGrid.hs`: This contains a simple and inefficient implementation of the monad in `lib/SolveClass.hs` for reading and updating the knowledge about the grid.
-* `src/solveHints.hs`: This is the source for `exe/solveHints`.
-Similar to `src/makeHints.hs`, a function is used to solve each hint, which is then efficiently applied to each line.
+* `app/solveHints.hs`: This is the source for `exe/solveHints`.
+Similar to `app/makeHints.hs`, a function is used to solve each hint, which is then efficiently applied to each line.